-Date or Week Activity, Assignment, and/or Topic Pages/ Due Dates/Tests Week 1 June 20- Syllabus & Introduction of first assignment.
-Begin researching and sketching for your project #1.
-Art materials kits will be passed out today.
-The first drawing assignment is: using the elements of texture and value Due dates will be announced to create a work that is textural.
-You may use any black in class, if they deviate from & white medium, such as graphite pencils, charcoal, pen these on this calendar.
+Date or Week Activity, Assignment, and/or Topic Pages/ Due Dates/Tests Week 1 Syllabus, introduction to class and passing out of art February 13-15 materials kits.
+Also: Introduce first drawing assignment: using the elements of texture and value to create a work that is textural.
+You may use any black & white medium, such as graphite pencils, charcoal, pen & ink, ink washes.
+Textures maybe executed with hyper-realism, a nonrepresentational or in some cases, actual textures that can be applied to the drawing surface.
+Begin All due dates will be given in working on texture project. class and/or posted on Canvas.